ae2079/funding-pot/TUTORIALS.md

   <img width="1710" alt="Screenshot 2024-10-16 at 00 45 06" src="https://github.com/user-attachments/assets/e05d09b7-8cbf-4f28-ac91-70825363fed7">

+2. Send all issuance tokens (that are

+#### Step 2: Create vesting transactions

+1. For a given project, get the address of the `LM_PC_PaymentRouter_v1` and paste it into the transaction builder.
 2. Paste address into Safe UI's transaction builder
 3. Paste the following ABI into the ABI field